tufstraka/Locsafe/README.md

 # Locsafe

-Welcome to our Locsafe!
+Welcome to Locsafe!
 This system provides a comprehensive solution for tracking, managing, and optimizing your organization's assets efficiently.
 Whether you need to monitor equipment, vehicles, inventory, or any other valuable resources, our system has you covered.

 ## Features